How to Reset File Associations in Windows 11

 What happens when you reset file associations?

-When you perform a reset, Windows clears all your custom choices.
+Performing a reset clears all your custom choices.
 Windows will revert any app you previously set as a default for photos, videos, or web links to its factory default.
 You’ll need to re-select your preferred apps the next time you open those file types.

 How to reset default apps via Settings